Neutral or friendly humans

 A Snuff Film company in Hollywood responsible for publishing a mysterious, disturbing video tape that terrorizes everyone and seems to be related to the supernatural.
 Isaac tasks you with recovering said tape for him.

-- Asshole Victim: Given they were quite literally taking advantage on people's poverty to make snuff films, you are unlikely to feel sorry for their gruesome death.
-You even get a dialogue option to point out how karmic their final fate is.
+- Asshole Victim: Snuff filmmakers preying on those in poverty to film their wares, themselves subjected to gruesome deaths.
+You even get a dialogue option about how karmic their fate is.

 - Killed to Uphold the Masquerade: Andrei has them slaughtered by his creations to make sure they don't blow his cover any longer.